allen-hunter/Google-Unit-Test-Example/README.md

 # About this project
 I created this as a testbed/showcase for a basic use of the google test framwork within visual studio.
-The architecture in this project is pretty simple, but it demonstrates discrete fixtures for the class being tested (both public and private member functions), with all the tests being stored within a single UnitTests.cpp.
-While this file would get large in production, I think consolodating all the tests like this would still be the most intuitive approach, although I could see arguments for embedding the tests into the respective fixture.
+The architecture in this project is pretty simple, but it demonstrates discrete fixtures for the class being tested (both public and private member functions).

+### On the structure of a project with google test
+In a single-project solution, I went back and forth on the merits of two architectures:
+1. All the unit tests concentrated into a single UnitTests.cpp file, with separate .h/cpp files for the harness classes
+2. A .h/.cpp for the tests of each individual class that would contain all the harnesses and tests needed for that class Ultimately, I think the second option is probably best.
+You will be dealing with a lot of files quickly, but a logical naming convention (the foo class is tested by the tests in footest.h/cpp) keeps that from getting confusing.
+If you did not plan on relying on test fixture classes, and doing all your work with the TEST macro, then I think the single UnitTests.cpp approach would be better- but it would have to be a very small project for that to make any sense, and small projects have no downsides to more files.

+###Visual Studio's Test Playlists are great
 An important note for developers that work with hardware, databases, or any setup that isn't always available as you develop:  there are unit test playlists in visual studio that you access by right-clicking the unit tests in the test explorer.
 Using this you can create playlists for the various situations you will be developing in.

 ### Procedure for creating a single project with the google test framework in VS 2017: